Unilever, DepEd join forces to rollout nutrition education to schools nationwide

 MANILA, Philippines — In a shared mission to combat malnutrition and champion balanced lifestyles, Unilever Philippines, through its brand Knorr, has partnered with the Department of Education (DepEd) to make nutrition education more accessible to DepEd school learners and their families, nationwide.

 “Education is a powerful tool.
 When people are empowered with the right information, even with limited resources, they can make better decisions for themselves and their families.
-This is the foundation of the ‘Makulay ang Buhay’ program, which aims to transform the way we teach nutrition—making it engaging, accessible and practical for children and parents across the country,” says Marinelle Villanueva, nutrition business unit lead at Unilever Philippines.
+This is the foundation of the ‘Makulay ang Buhay’ program, which aims to transform the way we teach nutrition—making it engaging, accessible and practical for children and parents across the country,” says Marinelle Villanueva, Foods Business Unit Demand Creation and Marketing Lead at Unilever Philippines.

 The partnership, sealed through a Memorandum of Agreement signed in October 2024, distributes science-based learning tools—The Makulay ang Buhay EduTainment series, produced by GMA Network, and the Knorr NutriSarap Recipe Booklet, developed in collaboration with the Department of Science and Technology – Food and Nutrition Research Institute (DOST-FNRI).